-Ensuring that the basic skills training and employment needs of immigrants, including individuals who are learning English are met collaborative partnerships, accessible workforce services, and culturally responsive educational programs have been a priority for Southeast Los Angeles County workforce programs since SELACO WDB was founded more than forty years ago.
+Ensuring that the basic skills training and employment needs of immigrants, including individuals who are learning English, are met has been a priority for Southeast Los Angeles County workforce programs since SELACO WDB was founded more than forty years ago.
 Past SELACO WDB four-year Plans have described the many ways in which SELACO WDB collaborates with stakeholders that serve the local area's diverse immigrant population.
 This new Plan builds on that narrative by highlighting services that SELACO WDB and workforce system partners provide directly to English language learners (ELLs), foreign born individuals, and refugees.